shortstheory/shortstheory.github.io/_drafts/warstory.md

 feel pretty bummed, but slaughtering mushrooms feels so good.

-And, to leave its finishing touch to it's pugnacious exterior, Amoonguss
+And, to leave its finishing touch to it\'s pugnacious exterior, Amoonguss

-leaves it's final blow: paralyzing Virizion.
+leaves it\'s final blow: paralyzing Virizion.

 Start of turn 13

-Nic's Gengar used Protect.
+Nic\'s Gengar used Protect.

 Virizion used Leaf Blade.

-It's super effective against Rhyperior.
+It\'s super effective against Rhyperior.

 Rhyperior lost 30 HP (14%).